michaeljoseph/changes/README.md

 Manages the release of a python library.

+* auto generates a changelog entry (using github's compare view) and commit urls
 * cli that follows [semantic versioning][0] principles to increment the current version
-* auto generates a changelog entry (using github's compare view)
+* runs the library tests
 * tags the github repo
 * uploads to pypi